kominoshja/budini.xyz/blogposts/tech/2018-08-26-the-case-against-my-router.md

 "Where's all the other options?" - I wondered
 {% twitter https://twitter.com/kominoshja/status/1028427917792096257 %}
-So i got angry and decided to get on the case.
+So I got angry and decided to get on the case.

 I tried many things, from trying to get access from any port, to all the possible hardware button press combos, opening the router itself, but nothing worked.
 So I decided to get the firmware file online, unpack it, and work backwards from there to see if they changed the firmware upgrade URL (I initially thought they wrote a custom firmware).
 That didn't work either.